 Never fear my fellow truck camping friends.
 With a little preparation, and a dose of prevention, none of these fears should keep you from embarking on the long-term trip of a lifetime.
 No worries about home burglaries while boondocking.
 No fretting about flooding fifty miles down forest service roads.
 Follow the instructions in this article and you’ll be truck camping cool as a cucumber.

-If you’re planning to go on a long-term truck camping adventure, you need to prepare your home to be unoccupied for weeks or even months at a time.
+If you’re planning to go on a long-term trip, you need to prepare your home to be unoccupied for weeks or even months at a time.
 Perhaps the most important aspect of this preparation is making sure your home appears occupied.

 1. Lock All External Doors, Windows, and the Garage